What is Levofloxacin?

-Use levofloxacin as directed by your doctor.
+Use Levofloxacin solution as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Levofloxacin comes with an extra patient information sheet called a Medication Guide.
+- Levofloxacin solution comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
-Read it again each time you get levofloxacin refilled.
+Read it again each time you get Levofloxacin solution refilled.

-- Drinking extra fluids while you are taking levofloxacin is recommended.
+- Drinking extra fluids while you are taking Levofloxacin solution is recommended.
 Check with your doctor for instructions.

-- Levofloxacin works best if it is used at the same time each day.
+- Levofloxacin solution works best if it is taken at the same time each day.

-- To clear up your infection completely, use levofloxacin for the full course of treatment.
-Keep using it even if you feel better in a few days.
+- To clear up your infection completely, take Levofloxacin solution for the full course of treatment.
+Keep taking it even if you feel better in a few days.

-- Do not miss any doses of levofloxacin.
-If you miss a dose of levofloxacin, use it as soon as you remember.
+- Do not miss any doses of Levofloxacin solution.
+If you miss a dose of Levofloxacin solution, take it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once or more than 1 dose in 1 day.
+Do not take 2 doses at once or more than 1 dose in 1 day.

-Ask your health care provider any questions you may have about how to use levofloxacin.
+Ask your health care provider any questions you may have about how to use Levofloxacin solution.